HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/index.md

 FCC (Functional Composite Components)
-Composite components combines atomic elements to provide higher-level functionality:
+Functional Composite Components combine Atomic Components to deliver higher-level functionality, such as displaying search results or managing pagination.

 - **dx-circular-progress:** This component is a customizable circular progress spinner that uses SVG graphics and CSS animations to display a loading state.
 It supports various styling options like size, stroke width, and color, and can be integrated into any web app to visually indicate progress.
 - **dx-search-input-query:** It provides a rich set of properties for customization, including the ability to disable the input and define placeholder and label text.
 The component also checks the URL for existing query parameters on load, making it ideal for dynamic search-driven applications.